dimitri/tpch-citus/README.md

   drop           drop TPC-H test tables

-  benchmark      bench-citus bench-pgsql bench-rds bench-aurora bench-citus    run the JOB benchmark on the citus system bench-pgsql    run the JOB benchmark on the pgsql system bench-rds      run the JOB benchmark on the rds system bench-aurora   run the JOB benchmark on the aurora system
+  benchmark      bench-citus bench-pgsql bench-rds bench-aurora bench-citus    run given SCHEDULE on the citus system bench-pgsql    run given SCHEDULE on the pgsql system bench-rds      run given SCHEDULE on the rds system bench-aurora   run given SCHEDULE on the aurora system

+  tail-f         see logs from currently running benchmark fetch-logs     fetch logs in ./logs/YYYYMMDD_name/system.log dump-results   dump results in ./logs/YYYYMMDD_name/system.dump merge-results  merge the results into the RESULTS_DSN database

   cardinalities  run SELECT count(*) on all the tables
 ~~~